Enhanced Cooper pairing in nano-patterned metals

-\textit{Results and Conclusion---}We begin the discussion of the results by benchmarking the modification of the density of states per unit area against the implications of Weyl-Vasilev law for high energies~\cite{weyl1911asymptotische,bertelsen2000distribution}.
-In particular, as shown in panel (c) of Fig.~\ref{fig:Fig3--}, we have plotted $\mathcal{N}(\nu) - \mathcal{N}_{\text{bulk}}(\nu)$ as a function of frequency.
-The linearity of this plot and its slope show good agreement with the analytic prediction of Eq.~\eqref{eq:weyl} at high energies, and the geometry with a greater perimeter squared-to-area ratio exhibits a higher enhancement of the density of states per unit area.
-This increase for high energies translates to an enhancement in the Eliashberg function at the same energy region as well, since both are affected by the same geometric factors.
-To be more concrete, as evident from the behavior of $\lambda(\nu)$ and $\zeta(\nu)$ with respect to frequency in panel (a) and (b) of Fig.~\ref{fig:Fig2--}, there is a competition between low-energy suppression and high-energy enhancement in these functions.
+As evident from the behavior of $\lambda(\nu)$ and the Eliashberg function in panels (a) and (b) of Fig.~\ref{fig:FigA2--}, there is a competition between low-energy suppression and high-energy enhancement.
+The high-energy enhancement arises from the linear increase in both the cumulative Eliashberg function and the density of states relative to the bulk case at high frequencies~\cite{garcia2011bcs,gutzwiller2013chaos,brack1997semiclassical}.
+Specifically, shapes with a higher perimeter to square root of area ratio exhibit a greater linear slope in the high-energy limit of the Eliashberg function as well.
+On the other hand, a smaller effective area, $L^2 - \pi R^2$, leads to a more extended low-energy suppression across the energy spectrum.
+These two effects compete, ultimately determining whether the electron-phonon coupling is enhanced or suppressed.

 For the two specific patterned geometries considered in Fig.~\ref{fig:Fig2--}, $(L, R) = (5\,\text{nm}, 1.5\,\text{nm})$ (blue) and $(L, R) = (5\,\text{nm}, 2.25\,\text{nm})$ (orange), whose enhancements in $T_c$ correspond to the blue and orange dots in panel (b) of Fig.~\ref{fig:Fig1--}, the following observations can be made: For the blue curve $(L, R) = (5\,\text{nm}, 1.5\,\text{nm})$, despite the low-energy suppression, the high-energy enhancement dominates, resulting in an increase in the transition temperature.
 However, for the orange curve $(L, R) = (5\,\text{nm}, 2.25\,\text{nm})$, low-energy suppression prevails, leading to a decrease in transition temperature.
 Nevertheless, in what follows we show that scaling the size of the unit cell and circle proportionately can suppress the low-energy decrease in these functions and leverage the high-energy increase in them to enhance the transition temperature.
+Scaling to larger geometries can reduce the energy interval over which the mentioned low-energy decrease suppresses the Eliashberg function.
 This results in an overall enhancement of $T_c$ for both geometries, with the geometry having a greater perimeter-squared-to-area ratio showing an advantage due to a faster increase of the Eliashberg function at high energies.